nyu-java-programming/scanner-barely-works/README.md

 This repository contains programs in the `src` directory which illustrate the problem of soliciting input of numeric data using Java's `Scanner` class.
-Solutions to this problem are given.
+Simple solutions to this problem are given that should embarrass all Java afficionados.

 ## Folder Structure